 Many employers encourage their employees to participate in school competitions.
 As a competition judge, you will have the opportunity to evaluate student efforts and projects.
-Events like the Science Olympiad, Middle School Math Competition, Student Technical Solutions Competition are all held annually at Delta College.
+Events like the Middle School Math Competition and the Student Technical Solutions Competition are all held annually at Delta College.

 Speaking to a group of students and teachers about your career, training, skills or about general business topics can be a great first step in getting to know your local community.
 As a guest speaker, you will travel to local classrooms and school events to inform the future workforce about careers and discuss what your company is looking for in qualified candidates.

 Informational interviews provide an opportunity for students to participate in actual interviews with community representatives and to receive feedback regarding their interview skills.
 During the interview you will conduct one-on-one interviews with a student preparing to enter the workforce or learning more about the interview/hiring process.
 When the interview is over, you will be asked to complete a checklist for each of the students you interview and provide verbal feedback.
 The student and instructors will have an opportunity to review this checklist in order to identify strengths and areas which may need attention.

 By selecting to participate in job fairs, you can gather with other local companies to recruit and screen applicants for job openings and future job openings in your company.
 You will be contacted in advance of local career fairs to request your participation.
 You can participate by hosting a booth or by meeting with small groups of students and job seekers as they explore their career options.

 A single company career event is a job-related event offered by a specific company to help students learn more about careers within that company.
 For example, a company may conduct its own exclusive job fair on campus instead of participating in a larger job fair attended by many organizations.